-Section 4: Members not paying dues shall be dropped from the active membership list of this organization after due notification by January first, following the end of the fiscal year, by the chair of the membership committee.
-A current membership list shall be made available to the Executive Board, upon request.
+Section 4: Following the end of the fiscal year and after due notification by the chair of the Membership Committee, members not paying dues shall be dropped from the active membership list of this organization by October thirty-first.
+A current membership list shall be made available to the Governing Board, upon request.

-This organization shall be affiliated in philosophy with the America Association of School Librarians (AASL), a division of the American Library Association (ALA), the Association of Educational Communications and Technology (AECT), Vermont National Education Association (VT-NEA), and the New England Educational Media Association (NEEMA).
+This organization shall be affiliated with the American Association of School Librarians (AASL), a division of the American Library Association (ALA), and the New England School Library Association (NESLA).

-The President shall appoint a delegate to the AASL Affiliate Assembly and to the NEEMA Executive Board.
-These delegates shall serve a minimum of two years in order to assure VSLA’s presence at these groups and to give the delegate an opportunity to become familiar with the operation of the organization to which he/she represents VSLA.
+The President shall appoint a delegate to the AASL Affiliate Assembly and the NESLA Executive Board.
+The delegate shall serve a minimum of two years in order to assure VSLA’s presence at these groups and to give the delegate an opportunity to become familiar with the operation of the organization to which he/she represents VSLA.

-Section 1: Regional divisions of the membership shall be defined by the Executive Board and distributed to the membership, although regional members are free to attend meetings in any region they so desire.
+Section 1: Regional divisions of the membership shall be defined by the Governing Board and distributed to the membership, although regional members are free to attend meetings in any region they so desire.

-Section 2: Regional representatives are established to promote rapport among regional members and to provide the Executive Board with regional members’ concerns.
+Section 2: Regional representatives are established to promote rapport among regional members and to inform the Governing Board of regional members’ concerns.

-Section 3: A representative from each region shall be elected by the region or appointed by the President, and shall be a member of the Executive Board.
-A brief summary of regional meetings shall be prepared for the Executive Board meetings.
+Section 3: Representatives from each region shall be elected by the region or appointed by the President, and shall be a member of the Governing Board.
+A brief summary of regional meetings shall be prepared for the Governing Board meetings.